Suburban Foodies: Burleigh Heads

 Food trucks, bangin’ tunes and a 24-tap line-up of some of the best damn brews in Burleigh–who wouldn’t want to spend a casual Sunday afternoon at Burleigh Brewing Co?
 Including regular favourites like 28 California Pale Ale, My Wife’s Bitter English Ale and the Burleigh Blonde, as well as additional one-offs from their pilot plant, it’s no wonder this place is so popular.

 The biggest, cheekiest burgers in town might give you a heart attack – but you’ll definitely have a story.
 Keep it simple with the Chee-ze burger, with wagyu patty, maple bacon, fried onion straws, zp sauce and jack cheeze.
-Make it a double and throw in some pastrami fries too if you REALLY want to go ham, YOLO AMIRIGHT KIDS?!
+Make it a double and throw in some pastrami fries too if you REALLY want to go ham.

-From pork belly and potato pizza to pear and rocket salad, Justin Lane is giving us Justin what we want from our favourite Burleigh pizzeria.
-Ogle mixed marinated olives, snack on San Daniele prosciutto before gorging on gnocchi and pigging out on pork and pear pizza on the rooftop.
+From pork belly and pear pizza to zucchini and goat cheese, Justin Lane is giving us Justin what we want from our favourite Burleigh pizzeria.
+Ogle mixed marinated olives and snack on San Daniele prosciutto before gorging on gnocchi or pigging out on margherita pizza on the rooftop.
 Uh…you might want to wipe the drool of your keyboard friend.

 On board to be a beach bum in Burleigh for longer than a day?
 We suggest saying bonjour to Bon Sol, the luxury accommodation that’s only a stones throw away from these suburban restaurants and cafes.

 Now this is livin’, Barry.